 - Internal auditors

-• Internal Auditors are employed by organizations to analyze their company’s business activities, concentrating on the detection of internal inefficiencies, fraud and other criminal activities.
+• Internal Auditors are employed by organizations to analyze their company’s business activities, concentrating on the detection of internal inefficiencies, fraud, and other criminal activities.
 Internal auditors advise the executive team on how to better operate the company, and even on how to more efficiently utilize information technology.

 Where do CPAs and Accountants work?

-Most accountants end up leaving public accounting within five years and join the private sector working for a company or nonprofit.
+Typically, most accountants end up leaving public accounting within five years and join the private sector working for a company or nonprofit.

 If becoming a CPA sounds interesting to you, there a few things that you should consider.
 Let’s look at each one of them.